kc2g-flex-tools/nCAT/README.md

 $ ./nCAT -headless
 ```

+Headless mode connects to the radio as a "GUI client", which means that it has its own slices and panadapters (even if you can't really see them), and counts towards the limit of 2 clients per radio.

 In either case, a hamlib net protocol (rigctld) server will start on TCP port 4532.

 ### Installation